KhronosGroup/glTF/sampleModels/README.md

 * A new subdirectory containing
    * The model in as many glTF variations as possible (using the same directory structure as the others ([example](example))).
 Tools for converting to glTF are [here](https://github.com/KhronosGroup/glTF#converters).
    * A README.txt with any usage restrictions.
-* An update to this README.md to add the new model to the above table.
+* Add the new model to the above table.

 If you have any questions, submit an [issue](https://github.com/KhronosGroup/glTF/issues).